Skip to main content

 Information for Patients

 Adenoids are lumps of tissue at the back of a child’s throat.
 They may occasionally need to be removed at the same time as an operation to help relieve a condition called glue ear, where the middle ear becomes filled with sticky fluid.
 In this operation, tubes to drain fluid from the middle ear (grommets) are inserted into the ear.
-However, for most children, removing their adenoids during the glue ear operation may cause more harm than good.

 About the condition